stephengold/sport-jolt/README.md

   invoke the `visualizeWheels()` method on it.
 + To visualize the bounding box of a body, character, or vehicle, instantiate an `AabbGeometry` for the object.
++ To visualize the center of mass of a body, instantiate a `ComGeometry` for it.
 + To visualize a `Constraint`, instantiate a `ConstraintGeometry` for each end.
 + To visualize the faces of a soft body,